Anthony is a renowned Africa expert and author of many Lonely Planet guidebooks, including the 'Botswana & Namibia' guide.

 Weather & Climate

-Animals congregate around Etosha’s centerpiece pan and waterholes in the Dry season (May to October).
+Animals gather around Etosha’s centerpiece pan and waterholes during the Dry season (May to October), especially as the season progesses.
 The plentiful wildlife and generally good weather means the park gets quite crowded at this time.
-However, while wildlife viewing is more challenging in the wetter months, you’ll get away from the crowds and the scenery is lush.
+Wildlife viewing is more challenging during the Wet season (November to April), but there are fewer crowds, the scenery is lush and it rarely rains much.

 Philip is an acclaimed travel writer and author of many guidebooks, including the Bradt guides to Uganda, Tanzania, Kenya and South Africa.